 The aggregate intrinsic value of stock options is calculated as the difference between the exercise price of the stock options and the fair value of the Company's common stock for those stock options that had exercise prices lower than the fair value of the Company's common stock.
 The aggregate intrinsic value of stock options exercised was \$12 during the year ended December 31, 2012.
-No stock options were exercised during the years ended December 31, 2011 or 2013.
+No stock options were exercised during the years ended December 31, 2011 or 2013 or during the three months ended March 31, 2013 or 2014 (unaudited).